lcgonsalves/toy-soldiers-js/ts-game/docs/index.md

 Component | Description | Documentation
 ------------ | ------------- | ------------
-`MapEditor` | Contains logic for rendering nodes and edges, dragging them around and interacting with the map. | [MapEditor.tsx](./components/MapEditor.md)
+`GameMapEditor` | Contains logic for rendering nodes and edges, dragging them around and interacting with the map. | [GameMapEditor.tsx](./components/MapEditor.md)